TheUpshot/Bedfellows/introduction.md

 One could argue than an obvious metric is missing from this list: a simple count of the number of donations associated with each contributor-recipient pair.
 This is done on purpose, as we're more concerned about the patterns surrounding donations than the number of donations per se.
 The count is embedded in the computation of several of these scores, notably periodicity scores and length scores, which are assigned a value of 0 in the event of one-time donations.

 The choice of scores is of course an editorial decision, one of the several judgment calls that factor into the design of an algorithm of this kind.
-We hope to make this analysis accountable by disclosing the editorial decisions embedded in the algorithm design.
+We hope to make this analysis accountable by disclosing the editorial decisions embedded in the algorithm design as well as providing Bedfellows users with full control over parameters of the scoring model.

 ### Exclusivity Scores